mykhailo-vaskivnyuk/y-n-w/todo/readme.md

 27. users_nets_nodes
 28. readUser - remove net from session or clear session
 29. members_invites
-30. refactor net router and net enter and net comeout add control on back for netid and nodeid depends on user status, refactor redirect
+30. refactor net controller and net enter and net comeout add control on back for netid and nodeid depends on user status, refactor redirect
 31. CONNECTED is not net user
 32. add level limit 6 and net limit
 33. refactor net menu